 The start and finish line was positioned at 3rd Avenue and the historically famous Lincoln Highway, part of America’s first transcontinental highway.
 Cars and motorcycles sped down Lincoln Highway for eight blocks, their speed somewhat controlled by old-style hay bale chicanes arranged along the entire length of the racecourse.
 The hay bales, like those used in the early days for racing, lent an air of nostalgia to the event.

-So, save the date!
-September 23, 2017 will see the second running of the Coatesville Invitational Vintage Grand Prix.
-Plan to come out and be part of the continuing history of the great city
+Plan to come out and be part of the continuing history of the great city of Coatesville.

 Below are some of the people who made this event possible.
 Click on the photos